Trade-Based Money Laundering

 The most effective defence against trade-based money laundering is the development and implementation of a successful training program.
 Bank staff must be able to identify the patterns of possible trade-based money laundering activity in order to report their concerns up the chain of command.

-ManchesterCF’s FCT (Trade-Based Money Laundering) program has been implemented in a variety of international financial institutions and continues to evolve in accordance with market and regulatory developments.
+ManchesterCF’s FIU CONNECT (Trade-Based Money Laundering) program has been implemented in a variety of international financial institutions and continues to evolve in accordance with market and regulatory developments.

 Financial intelligence units are heavily dependent upon suspicious transaction or activity reports from international banks related to international trade.
 No automated system yields the same results as an alert and informed employee.